Personal C++ notes

 argv[0] stores the name of the executable, with or without its path. argv[argc] is set to zero.

 The value returned from main becomes the return value of the executable.
-Instead of returning from main, programs can also be terminated with exit, which accepts a return value.
-If neither return nor exit is called, zero is returned.
+In Visual Studio, failing to return from main does not generate a warning, unlike other functions, and doing this causes zero to be returned from the executable.
+Programs can also be terminated with exit, which accepts a return value.

 C++ Pocket Reference